microsoft/vscode-docs/docs/extensions/webview.md

 * File and folder paths.
 * User and workspace settings.

-Consider using a helper library to construct your html strings, or at least ensure that all content from the user's workspace is properly sanitized.
+Consider using a helper library to construct your HTML strings, or at least ensure that all content from the user's workspace is properly sanitized.

 Never rely on sanitization alone for security.
-Make sure to follow the other security best practices—such as having a [content security policy](#content-security-policy)—to minimize the impact of any potential content injections.
+Make sure to follow the other security best practices, such as having a [content security policy](#content-security-policy) to minimize the impact of any potential content injections.

 ## Persistence